 What should I tell my healthcare provider before taking Invokana?

-Before you take Invokana, tell your doctor if you:
+Before taking Invokana, tell your doctor about all of your medical conditions, including if you:

 - have a history of amputation.